prashantpalikhe/ng1-weather/README.md

 [SASS](http://sass-lang.com/) is used for CSS preprocessing and modularized with [Smacss](http://smacss.com/) approach.

 [GruntJS](http://gruntjs.com/) is used for automating building of static assets.
-It compiles SASS files, concatenates CSS & JS files, minifies them, autoprefixes CSS file and dumps them all in the release directory.
-So, release directory can be left untouched while developing.
+It compiles SASS files, concatenates CSS & JS files, minifies them, autoprefixes CSS file and dumps them all in the build directory.
+So, you only need to work inside the src directory.

 Live reload is also supported via `grunt-watch` grunt task.

 Run `grunt watch` before developing and you are good to go.

+When ready to deploy, run `grunt build` to bust browser caches.